 Price: You don’t have to spend a lot of money to buy a good-looking table, but if you’re looking for premium materials, you’ll have to pay up.
 There are plenty of options in the $500-and-under range here, and I’ve denoted them with $ in the specs.
 Anything in the $500 to $1000 range will be denoted by $$, and anything above $1000 will be designed by $$$.

 If you’re looking for a coffee table that doesn’t distract from the other furniture in your room, interior designer Dee Murphy recommends this curved acrylic number from CB2, which she likes to use in a space “where I feel the eye needs a ‘rest’” — in a room that has a lot of color or pattern, for example, or even in a small space.
 “The table won’t crowd or compete with the rest of the furniture or décor.
-It also works well with all design styles,” she says.
-We can picture this going quite nicely with an Eames lounger or an overstuffed wingback chair upholstered in a jaunty print.
+It also works well with all design styles,” she says, which is why we’ve named it the best overall.
+It’s also an affordable choice that’s under $500.

 Marble-topped coffee tables are a popular choice among the experts we spoke to, and this one, recommended by Rayman Boozer of Apartment48, is a solid option.
 Boozer says it’s especially great for a smaller living space because of its narrow dimensions.
 He also calls out the brass accents, which “suit a contemporary aesthetic without being too flashy.”
 We like the proportions of the not-too-thick marble slab and the slender frame.

 Marble, wood | Rectangular | Shelved | $$

 This one is topped with Carrara marble veneer which sits on a sleek mid-century-inspired wood base that includes a shelf.
 It comes recommended by Rachel Schwartzmann, founder of the Style Line and CONNECT(ED)ITORIAL, who owns it herself and uses the storage shelf for books.

 Best (splurge) marble coffee table